wptriangle/bp-custom-menu/README.md

 6. In order to re-order the menu items, enter an index in the **"Order"** field under the **"Menu Page Options"** in the right sidebar of the edit screen.
 A higher index means a higher level in the menu.

 ### Support
-If the above usage steps don't answer your question(s), if you want to report an issue or if something is not working as expected, please create a topic in the [Support Forum](https://wordpress.org/support/plugin/buddypress-custom-menu/) or [create an issue on GitHub](https://github.com/nfmohit-wpmudev/buddypress-custom-menu/issues/new/choose).
+If the above usage steps don't answer your question(s), if you want to report an issue or if something is not working as expected, please create a topic in the [Support Forum](https://wordpress.org/support/plugin/bp-custom-menu/) or [create an issue on GitHub](https://github.com/nfmohit-wpmudev/bp-custom-menu/issues/new/choose).

 ### Contribute
-If you want to contribute to the plugin by reporting issues, implementing new features and so on, [here's its development repository on Github](https://github.com/nfmohit-wpmudev/buddypress-custom-menu).
+If you want to contribute to the plugin by reporting issues, implementing new features and so on, [here's its development repository on Github](https://github.com/nfmohit-wpmudev/bp-custom-menu).

 ### Frequently Asked Questions

 **Is this plugin free?**
 Definitely!
-BuddyPress Custom Menu is free and always will be.
+Custom Profile Menu for BuddyPress is free and always will be.

 **How many pages can I add to the menu?**
 Unlimited.